spaceemotion/laravel-package-template/.github/ISSUE_TEMPLATE/Bug_report.md

 name: Bug report
 labels: bug
 about:
-    If something isn't working as expected.
-    **Please check that you are using the latest package version** before creating a new issue.
+    If something isn't working as expected, please check that you are using the latest package version before creating a new issue.
 ---

 # Bug report